premchander-revature/interviewquestions/Microservices/Microservices.md

 ---

-6. What if there are already complex, huge legacy applications operational from decades, can we convert them into microservices?
+6. What if there are already complex, huge legacy applications operational for decades?
+Can we convert them into microservices?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)